-This course offers an introduction to the mostused tools and techniques of health care financial management, including health care accounting and financial statements; managing cash, billings and collections; making major capital investments; determining cost and using cost information in decision-making; budgeting and performance measurement; and pricing.
+This course offers an introduction to the most-used tools and techniques of health care financial management, including health care accounting and financial statements; managing cash, billings and collections; investments; making major capital determining cost and using cost information decision-making; budgeting performance measurement; and pricing.
 Areas of expanded content include revised examples of financial statements for private non-profit hospitals and investor-owned hospital management companies, changes in bad debt and charity care, the role of financial statements, the discount rate or cost of capital, lease financing section, use of cost information, budgeting, cost centers, and current forms of reimbursement.

-HLTH560 - Public Health 3 Credits
+HLTH560 - Public Health

-This course prepares professionals understand and resolve complex health issues and enhance the well-being of different local, state and national communities.
+This course prepares professionals to understand and resolve complex health issues and enhance the well-being of and national different local. state communities.
 This course educates and develops leaders in the health care workforce by aligning them with academiccommunity partners and by empowering students to address relevant public health problems.
-Students are exposed to core public health knowledge and public health policy issues from such fields as using principles biostatistics, environmental epidemiology, health sciences, management, social and behavioral sciences, and academic research, preventative medicine, data collection. measurements and future challenges.
+Students are exposed to core public health knowledge and public health policy issues using principles from such epidemiology, biostatistics, as environmental health sciences. management, social and behavioral sciences. and academic research. preventative medicine, data collection, measurements and future challenges.